-Public authority should identify underrepresented, disadvantaged and vulnerable students on a national level, and should regularly track progress towards the implementation of the Principles and Guidelines based on the collected data.
-Public authority should translate results of surveys and administrative data collection into student support measures, including counselling and guidance services for identified underrepresented, disadvantaged and vulnerable groups.
-It is important to collect student data on drop-out and completion rates in higher education and detect obstacles for underrepresented, disadvantaged and vulnerable learning groups, as well as analyze this data in connection with other policy areas (such as finance, housing, other social services, etc.).
-Public authority should make survey or administrative data sets accessible to higher education institutions and researchers in order to build capacity for diversity, equity and inclusion in higher education.
-Furthermore, it should provide support to higher education institutions to organise surveys and research on the institutional level to understand underrepresentation, disadvantages, and vulnerability in education.
+- Public authority identifies underrepresented, disadvantaged and vulnerable students on a national level. - Public authority regularly tracks progress towards the implementation of Principles and Guidelines based on the collected data. - Public authority translates results of surveys and administrative data collection into student and staff support measures, including counselling and guidance services for identified underrepresented, disadvantaged and vulnerable groups. - Public authority regularly tracks student data on drop-out and completion rates in higher education to detect obstacles for underrepresented, disadvantaged and vulnerable learning groups and analyzes this data in connection with other policy areas (such as finance, housing, other social services, etc.). - Public authority makes survey or administrative data sets accessible to higher education institutions and researchers in order to build capacity for diversity, equity and inclusion in higher education. - Public authority provides support to higher education institutions to organise surveys and research on the institutional level to understand underrepresentation, disadvantages, and vulnerability in education.

-3. Public authority regularly collects data on higher education $\underline{staff}$ characteristics and experiences in higher education.
+3. Existence of regular national data collection on staff characteristics and experiences in higher education.